-Prerequisite: Must pass BIO-0210 with a minimum grade of C. Must also be admitted to the OTA program.
+Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Must pass BIO-221 with a minimum grade of C.

 OTA-0132 Occupational Development

 Occupational Development is an overview of movement patterns and movement development required for the participation in occupations.
 An introduction to the Occupational Therapy Practice Framework and theories that impact movement and occupational participation are also presented.
 The course explores the general to more specific aspects of movement development for occupational performance.